 Description: This animated advertisement is based on the decades-old Rock, Paper, Scissors game.

-He soon finds out that the familiar faces are actually bullies until a strong looking Scissor comes in to save him.
+He soon finds out that the familiar faces are actually bullied until a strong-looking Scissor comes in to save him.

 Now friends, the Paper and Scissor are walking home together when they encounter a little Stone being bullied by other Stones.